Mesh Augmentation of LoRaWAN-based IoT Networks

 To ensure transmission in one of these two windows, the ED's downlink exit LR (which also ought to be its uplink entry LR) keeps track of upcoming receive windows for the ED, buffers packets, and delivers the buffered packets in a FIFO manner.
 We describe this process in more detail below.

-As mentioned in section \ref{sec:designated-edge-router}, the designated edge router (DER) for a given ED calculates and stores the upcoming RX1 and RX2 times for the ED, along with other state information such as the frequency channel it was received on.
-Upon receiving any message, an LR checks if the packet is to be forwarded to an ED (ie, the next hop in the downlink routing table is an ED, which implies this LR is the downlink exit LR).
+As mentioned in section \ref{sec:designated-edge-router}, the designated edge router (DER) for a given ED calculates and stores the upcoming RX1 and RX2 windows for the ED, along with other state information such as the frequency channel it was received on.
+Upon receiving any message, an LR checks if the packet is to be forwarded to an ED (i.e., the next hop in the downlink routing table is an ED, which implies this LR is the downlink exit LR).
 It then checks if it has RX timing and channel state for the ED.
 If so, it places it at the back of an “ED RX” queue for that ED.